 Impression kits allow you to kick off your aligner treatment from home, but they can also be tricky.
 Some customers have trouble making good impressions on their own and need to order two or three kits before getting it right.
 SmileDirectClub lets you skip this step by visiting a SmileShop, where a dental assistant will take scans of your teeth for free.
 All you have to do is schedule an appointment, then show up.
 SmileDirectClub will handle the rest.

-Currently, SmileDirectClub has around 20 SmileShops across England, Wales, Scotland, and Northern Ireland (more than any of their U.K. competitors), and they’re adding more thanks to a partnership with Well Pharmacy.
-Appointments take 15-30 minutes and the clinic will send your scans to SmileDirectClub’s dental network right away.
+Currently, SmileDirectClub has around eight SmileShops across England and Scotland, plus pop-ups throughout the year.
+Appointments take 15–30 minutes and the clinic will send your scans to SmileDirectClub’s dental network right away.
 After your quick scan, you’ll leave the SmileShop with free whitening gel and the excitement of having jumpstarted your teeth straightening journey.

-Once SmileDirectClub receives your impression or scan, they will send you a “Smile Plan” within 72 hours – a preview of how your teeth will look post-treatment.
+Once SmileDirectClub receives your impression or scan, they will send you a “Smile Plan” — a preview of your post-treatment smile — within 72 hours.
 If you like what you see, you can approve the plan and get the ball rolling.
 But if it doesn’t match your expectations, there’s no obligation to move forward.

 Nighttime-only aligners take convenience to the next level.